leon-junio/leon-junio/README.md

 - 👀 I’m interested in Python, Java, JavaScript, Frameworks, MRI treatment and Computer Vision, CyberSecurity, Networks, IOT, Machine Learning and AI.
 - 🌱 I’m currently learning C++, C, AJAX, JQuery and Node.js.
 - 📚 I’m gratuated in IT at IFMG and now I’m studying Computation Science at PUC minas.
-- 🕶  I have 4 years of full experience with Java, JFrames, Android Development, WebDevelopment and API's.
+- 🕶  I have 4 years of full experience with Java, Swing, JFrames, Android Development, WebDevelopment and API's.
 - 💞️ I’m looking to collaborate on Java Projects, Web Projects and Full Stack Development.
 - 🏅 3-time Progaramation Marathon Champion and 🥉 in Federal Institute of Brazil Development Championship.
-- 🧰 Call me in the https://www.linkedin.com/in/leonjrmartins/
-- 💻 I have my own dev team called "Leon System's" that can be reached at https://leonsolucoes.epizy.com
+- 💻 I have my own dev team that can be reached at https://leonsolucoes.epizy.com
-- 📫 How to reach me leondev.martins@gmail.com

 <div><h2>My Stats 😎</h2></div>